 This quarter you will be teaching about Jesus, the Son of God.
 He was the Son of God before birth, as a baby, as a child, and as an adult.
-He is now the Son of God in Heaven, preparing a place for us.
-Jesus' birth was like any other delivery, and He was a little baby, just like any baby today.
-He was like us, but He is the Son of God.
+He is now the Son of God in Heaven, where He is preparing a place for us.
+Jesus' birth was like any other delivery.
+He was a normal little baby while also being the Son of God.

-This week, read and meditate on these Scripture passages: Luke 1:26-38; 2:1-7.
+This week, read and meditate on Luke 1:26-38 and 2:1-7.